Stray (video game): Development

 BlueTwelve Studio founders Koola and Viv began working on Stray in 2015 as they wanted to pursue an independent project after working at Ubisoft Montpellier.
 They maintained a development blog for the game, then known as HK Project.
-After they shared some footage on Twitter, Annapurna Interactive reached out in April 2016 to publish the project; Koola and Viv had only developed some early scenes, but had a strong direction for the final project.
+After seeing footage on Twitter, Annapurna Interactive reached out in April 2016 to publish the project; Koola and Viv had only developed some early scenes but had a strong direction for the final project.
 Annapurna, which had not published any games by the time the deal was formed, assisted in building the company over the years, providing occasional feedback but largely leaving creative freedom to the developers.
 Funding for the studio was confirmed in April 2017, and the development team grew to five by the end of 2017.
 From early in development, Koola and Viv knew they wanted to maintain a small team of developers, as they prefer working with direct communication.
 The small team meant the game's scope reduced over time, with focus directed towards elements the developers considered important.
 After revealing the game, the team wanted to focus on production and only begin marketing when development was nearing completion; they found the reception to the reveal added to the pressure of delivering a polished experience.
-The game uses Unreal Engine 4.

 Stray was heavily influenced aesthetically by Kowloon Walled City; Koola and Viv liked the city's organic construction, and found it interesting to approach as artists.
 They designed some graphical tests of the environments and buildings, and found the city was the "perfect playground for a cat" due to the various paths and views.
 The development team found gameplay as a cat led to interesting level design opportunities, particularly regarding platforming and puzzle elements.
 They encountered artistic and technical challenges in balancing interesting game design with the open world, as typically decorative items—such as pipes and air conditioning units—are explorable paths in Stray.
 The in-game location Antvillage allowed the team to experiment with vertical game design and provide several path options for the player.
 The team decided to avoid standard platforming challenges early in development, after watching players consistently miss jumps, which they thought "didn't feel cat-like".
 According to producer Swann Martin-Raget, the movements of a cat feel smoother, which led the team to create its guided movement system while still allowing for freedom of choice.
 The team found the DualSense controller's sounds and vibrations added to the physicality and interactivity of playing as a cat, and the low camera angle led to deeper observation of the environment than a human protagonist.